Convention for the Safeguarding of the Intangible Cultural Heritage: Reception

 The definition of intangible cultural heritage has been criticized as potentially incomplete and/or creating a "Pandora's box of difficulties".
 For example, in a 2004 article in Museum International, Richard Kurin says that because the convention does not recognize cultural activities not compatible with international human rights instruments, some activities, such as female genital mutilation, that groups may themselves consider critical to their culture, are not eligible.
 Similarly, Kurin notes that since many groups' culture is defined in opposition to other cultures, the requirement for "mutual respect" may leave out traditional songs and stories that glorify "empire, victorious kings, religious conversion, or alternatively resistance to perceived injustice, martyrdom and defeat".
 However, Kurin also notes that the definition can be more expansive than intended by its designers, who originally planned only to protect "traditional cultural activities".
 He says that it is robust enough to encompass more modern forms of culture, including things like "rap music, Australian cricket, modern dance, post-modernist architectural knowledge, and karaoke bars".

 Richard Kurin has argued that dividing culture into individual units is inconsistent with modern academic views of cultures.
-Additionally, Michael Brown has argued that convention's focus on cataloging is based on an outdated belief that listing the details of a culture has some connection to preservation of that culture.
+Additionally, Michael Brown has argued that convention's focus on cataloging is based on an outdated idea that listing the details of a culture has some connection to preservation of that culture.
 States are also encouraged to enact programs to safeguard intangible cultural heritages, though any such work must be done in cooperation with the local practitioners.
 This aspect has also been criticized, since it is unclear how a state can safeguard a cultural practice by force, particularly if there is insufficient interest from local practitioners.